IsaKiko/D3-visualising-data/04-publishing-with-github.md

 * Click 'Set up in Desktop'.

-Your computer should now be cloning the (still empty) reposotory to the location of your choice.
+Your computer should now be cloning the (still empty) repository to the location of your choice.
 Copy the file that contains your artwork into this folder and call it 'index.html'.
 The reason for this is that 'index.html' is the default location that is shown.

-Save the file, commit to the change using your Github program, and push the changes to your reposotory ('Publish' button in the GUI).
+Save the file, commit to the change using your Github program, and push the changes to your repository ('Publish' button in the GUI).

 Right now, our code is on the web, but we haven't told the Github to publish it yet.
 To do this, we create a branch called 'gh-pages'.